Coconut oil has been used for millennia as a catch-all health remedy.

 - When supplementing with monolaurin, start low and work your way up as you may experience "die-off" symptoms from taking too much too soon.
 Work up to a 1 full teaspoon three times a day of the pellets (equivalent to 3000mg three times per day if using monolaurin capsules).
 Some monolaurin protocols may call for taking more as long as higher intakes do not trigger die-off.

-- Monolaurin is available as an oral supplement commonly known as Lauricidinin the form of pellets, as well as monolaurin capsules from Ecological Formulas.
+- Monolaurin is available as an oral supplement known as Ultimate Monolaurin in the form of pellets, as well as monolaurin capsules from Ecological Formulas.
+For capsules, we use Natural Cure Labs Monolaurin which is more affordable than Ecological Formulas.

-We use the more affordable Ultimate Monolaurin that is available in 7oz and 21oz jars (see Lauricidin vs. Ultimate Monolaurin)
+In my practice, I most commonly use Ultimate Monolaurin that is available in 7oz and 21oz jars.

 - Expanded Monolaurin Articles & Resources